top of page

 3.8 2021.8 DJI_0965_Camlet lr copy.jpeg

-• We had reason to believe that the fields would be dropped from the proposals but, after Councillors intervened, the Plan continues to develop the land here, as well as Chase Park (at Vicarage Farm, opposite the Pick Your Own farm) and Crews Hill.
+• We had reason to believe that the fields would be dropped from the proposals, but the Plan continues to develop the land here, as well as Chase Park (at Vicarage Farm, opposite the Pick Your Own farm) and Crews Hill.

-• On 6 August 2024 Enfield Council submitted their final draft for examination and Mr Steven Lee was appointed as the independent examiner by the Secretary of State.
+• Enfield Council submitted their final draft Plan for examination in August 2024 and Mr Steven Lee was appointed as the independent examiner by the Secretary of State.

 LP timetable Nov 24.png